-

 (i) Energy Transition

-Due to the presidential elections scheduled for 2026, investors may be cautious in their behavior, as they must assess the political risks they face.
-In the M&A market, many companies may decide to postpone their strategic decisions until they are clear about the political and economic orientation of the next government; this phenomenon tends to intensify between 12 and 18 months before the elections.
+Due to the presidential and congressional elections scheduled for 2026, investors may adopt a more cautious behavior, as they must assess the political and regulatory risks they face.
+In the M&A market, many companies may decide to postpone their strategic decisions until they are clear about the political, economic and tax orientation of the next government, since changes in administration have historically brought shifts in regulatory policy and tax conditions that directly affect the structuring and cost of transactions.
 However, there are investors with a higher risk tolerance as consequence, for example, of the length of their projects, who can take advantage of this political uncertainty to execute these transactions.

 -